Shyness and Social Skills

 What is it

-We all have a tendency to feel uneasy when faced with a new social situation or in meeting an unfamiliar person for the first time.
-There are some people however, who feel severely shy and awkward in social situations and this impacts on them communicating confidently with others.
-Personal feelings of isolation, helplessness and of being misunderstood are common to these, as well as challenges in maintaining relationships socially and at work.
-Over time, this can lead people to give up on future life goals (i.e. promotions, marriage or a family) as symptoms become more severe, but there are effective short term treatments available to overcome shyness if people help seek.
+We all have a tendency to feel uneasy when faced with a new social situation or when meeting an unfamiliar person for the first time.
+There are some people, however, who feel severely shy and awkward in social situations, and this impacts their ability to communicate confidently with others.
+Personal feelings of isolation, helplessness, and being misunderstood are common to these, as are challenges in maintaining relationships socially and at work.
+Over time, this can lead people to give up on future life goals (i.e., promotions, marriage, or a family) as symptoms become more severe, but there are effective short-term treatments available to overcome shyness if people seek help.

 What does it include